14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [Arteriors Huntlee Accent Table | Arteriors](https://homeeleganceusa.com/products/arteriors-huntlee-accent-table): The traditional silhouette of the Huntlee accent table is achieved through contemporary craftsmanship that does not sacrifice its classic appeal.
 Its cast
   Updated: 2025-12-08T08:12:12Z
   Price: $824.99 USD
-- [Arteriors Wagner Side Table | Arteriors](https://homeeleganceusa.com/products/arteriors-wagner-side-table): Refined and rustic elements are showcased through the mixture of materials that compose this side table.
-A solid oak frame in an umber finish is accented with a
-  Updated: 2025-12-08T11:29:27Z
-  Price: $3,710.99 USD
 - [Celerie Kemble For Arteriors Spitzy Centerpiece Bowl | Arteriors](https://homeeleganceusa.com/products/celerie-kemble-for-arteriors-spitzy-centerpiece-bowl): A ceramic centerpiece in an ivory finish, doused in soft hand-applied beads for a unique design.
 16.5"W x 14"D x 4.5"H Color: Ivory, White Material: Ceramic
   Updated: 2025-12-03T12:36:45Z
   Price: $660.99 USD